msv-lab/f1x/README.md

 More details about f1x can be found in our publication.

-### Status ###

-f1x is under active development and maintenance.
-It provides a reasonable support for C language (tested on large projects such as PHP, Python, etc.) and an initial C++ support (tested on small programs). f1x currently works on Linux-based systems (tested on Ubuntu 14.04 and Ubuntu 16.04).
+**Status:** f1x is under active development and maintenance.
+It provides good support for C language (tested on real-world projects such as PHP, Python, etc.) and initial C++ support (tested on small programs). f1x currently works on Linux-based systems (tested on Ubuntu 14.04 and Ubuntu 16.04).

 ## Installation ##